 \section{Problem Formulation}

-In this section we first describe the systems dynamics and give a brief summary of connectedness in communication graphs.
-Then we define our problem statement and the metrics we use to measure constraint violation.
+In this section, we first describe the system's dynamics and briefly summarize connectedness in communication graphs.
+Then, we define our problem statement and the metrics we use to measure constraint violation.